 In a city that’s loaded with beautiful cathedrals, few are as majestic as the Notre Dame.
 For me, these old European churches are more like museums and I am always curious to visit a few when I travel.
-The Notre Dame is definitely not something you want to miss and it’s totally free to enter (except when there are special concerts inside).
+The Notre Dame is not something you want to miss and it’s free to enter (except when there are special concerts inside).
 The flagship cathedral of Paris, the Notre Dame is located on Ile de la Cite.
-This is pretty much where Paris started out as a small Roman settlement called Lutetia.
+This is pretty much where Paris started as a small Roman settlement called Lutetia.
 This Gothic masterpiece was completed in 1345, after almost 200 years in the making.
-On the exterior, have a look at the famous facade which depicts the ‘judgement day’.
+On the exterior, have a look at the famous facade which depicts the ‘judgment day’.

 When you’re ready, head inside and marvel at the sheer size and the beautifully massive stained glass rose windows – the Notre Dame’s signature.
 As you exit, walk to the back and take a break at the Square Jean XXIII.
 If it’s springtime, you’ll be treated to the romantic cherry blossoms and even if it’s not spring quite yet, the views of the Seine are a picture postcard.
-If you really like waiting in line and for a few Euros, you can climb up to the terrace for great views of Paris.
+If you like waiting in line and for a few Euros, you can climb up to the terrace for great views of Paris.